LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 - `EXP.csv`
   Contains the operating conditions of the pump, each row represents a CFD result with different rotating speed $\omega$ (rpm) and outlet volumn flow rate $q_v$ (m3/s).
 The third column `test` refers to whether this result belongs to the testing set or not.

+- For the dependency of the packages used in this repository, see in the [DRQI Repo](https://github.com/LokimuKH19/DRQI/blob/main/requirements.txt).

 ### 🌀 Symmetry Assumption

 Because the blade geometry is **periodic**, the flow field also shows symmetry.